dionyziz/arbitrum/docs/sol_contract_docs/md_docs/arb-bridge-eth/rollup/facets/AbsRollupUserFacet.md

 Reject the next unresolved node

-- `stakerAddress`: Example staker staked on sibling
+- `stakerAddress`: Example staker staked on sibling, used to prove a node is on an unconfirmable branch and can be rejected

 ### `confirmNextNode(bytes32 beforeSendAcc, bytes sendsData, uint256[] sendLengths, uint256 afterSendCount, bytes32 afterLogAcc, uint256 afterLogCount)` (external)